morgannash1/hotel_reservations/README.md

 **Model Monitoring & Tracking Results:**
   - The model must be monitored and updated.
 We recommend retraining the model monthly or quarterly on the newest available data.
   - A/B Testing: Initially, you should A/B test the intervention strategy.
 For a set period, only intervene on 50% of the high-risk bookings.
-  - Measure Lift: Compare the final cancellation rate of the Intervention Group (the 50% high risk booking that you do intervene) versus the Control Group (50% where no intervention was done) to accurately measure the financial "lift" or ROI (Return on Investment) of your new strategy
+  - Measure Lift: Compare the final cancellation rate of the Intervention Group (the 50% high risk booking that you do intervene) versus the Control Group (50% where no intervention was done) to accurately measure the financial "lift" or ROI of your new strategy

 ### Example Intervention Plan: